 9. Monkeys are expensive.
 The initial expense can be high, yes, but that is just the beginning.
 You do need cages for the occasional time-out and safe place for short periods.
 Adequate cages aren't cheap.
 Qualified vets are not only hard to find, but often basic exams require anesthesia, which can be very costly.
 They need species specific diets, fresh fruits and vegetables year around, diapering and enrichment toys and the list goes on.

 11. Monkeys take up lots of your time.
-Say goodbye to free time to read or pursue hobbies.
+Say goodbye to free time to read or quiet uninterrupted time for hobbies.
 If I'm not fixing monkey snacks, I'm washing diapers, or cleaning up monkey mess.
 My monkey loves to find a piece of paper. (generally something with an important message on it), climb to the top of the curtain rods and sit up there tearing it to shreds.
 I can spend hours trying to locate a misplaced item (pens, keys, notes, bills, debit card...you name it) that I didn't literally lock up and out of reach.
 They love to get pens, markers, crayons and lipstick and then run around "doodling" on whatever was in their path.
 Every squeeze tube (toothpaste, hand lotion... etc) eventually gets least one bite hole in it ; hence whatever comes out the top comes out the side.
 All the hairspray cans have the nozzle missing and not usable (I may find one eventually) and emery boards, chap-stick and shredded tissues make for fabulous monkey toys... and all make one heck of a mess!
 Every day brings something new to clean up, and it never stops.

 If you have general questions or need details about any of our products, or if you just need to "monkey" talk, please contact me at (253) 862-0432 or email me at LindaLawrence@aol.com If I'm unable to answer your questions, I'll do my best to direct you to someone who can.